coq/coq/doc/sphinx/language/core/definitions.rst

 Assertions and proofs
 ---------------------

-An assertion states a proposition (or a type) of which the proof (or an inhabitant of the type) is interactively built using tactics.
-The interactive proof mode is described in Chapter :ref:`proofhandling` and the tactics in Chapter :ref:`Tactics`.
+An assertion states a proposition (or a type) for which the proof (or an inhabitant of the type) is interactively built using :term:`tactics <tactic>`.
+Assertions cause Coq to enter :term:`proof mode` (see :ref:`proofhandling`).
+Common tactics are described in the :ref:`writing-proofs` chapter.
 The basic assertion command is:

 .. cmd:: @thm_token @ident_decl {* @binder } : @type {* with @ident_decl {* @binder } : @type }
    :name: Theorem; Lemma; Fact; Remark; Corollary; Proposition; Property